epec254/docs/docs/guides/introduction/problem_solved.md

 * Translate the feature engineering logic to run in this system
 * Verify and validate the logic produces equivalent data

 While these steps are all technically possible - they require significant expertise in both production software engineering (backend), data engineering, and systems infrastructure.
-Said differently, it requires an experienced engineer to collaborate with the data scientists designing the business logic and algorithms.
-Neither party can release their work independently.
+Said differently, it requires an experienced engineer to collaborate with the data scientists designing the business logic and algorithms, resulting in a situation where neither party can release their work independently.